Florida Corporate Income Tax

 Filing Using an Alternative or Hardcopy Form

-If you are not filing electronically, you can purchase "alternative" forms software from a Department approved alternative forms vendor PDF Icon and use it to prepare and file a paper return.
+If you are not filing electronically, you can purchase "alternative" forms software from a Department alternative forms vendor PDF Icon and use it to prepare and file a paper return.
 Before using software to prepare your alternative form, ask the vendor for proof that the forms in the software package have been approved by the Department.
 You can also download and print all Florida corporate income tax forms from the Department's Forms and Publications webpage.
 Be sure to print the forms in color if you are filing them.

 If you need assistance, call the Department's Taxpayer Assistance at 850-488-6800 Monday through Friday, excluding holidays.